opencrvs/documentation/v1.9.0/technology/interoperability/event-notification-clients.md

 ```

 {% hint style="info" %}
-The request must contain a valid `createdAtLocation`.
+The request must contain a valid facility id in the `createdAtLocation` field.
 For finding the correct id's, refer to the [FHIR Location REST API -documentation](./fhir-location-rest-api.md)
 {% endhint %}

 For full API details, refer to the [Swagger documentation](https://api.opencrvs.org/develop/events/).